leoferreyra022/leoferreyra022/README.md

 - 👋 Hi, I’m Leonardo Ferreyra, videogames 🎮 🖥️, technology 👨‍💻 and cinema 🎦 are my passion 💌
 - 👀 I’m interested in best practices and tools for Backend and Web Development, also Data engineering and CI/CD
-- 🌱 I’m currently learning ReactJS/TS, gRPC with C#, .NET core and .NET 5-6, also doing the Data Engineer career path with Python in DataCamp
+- 🌱 I’m currently learning GO, ReactJS/TS, gRPC with C#, .NET core and .NET 5-6.
 - 📫 How to reach me ... my personal email is leo.e.ferreyra@gmail.com

 <!---